ioet/time-tracker-ui/README.md

 - `Prettier - Code formatter`.
 - Go to user settings (`settings.json`) and enable formatting on save: `"editor.formatOnSave": true`.

-## Development server
+## How to run this project

-Yo have 2 ways to run this project in dev mode:
+You have two ways to run this project locally:

-**First**:
+**First (Using Docker)**:

+In your project path, open your favourite command line and run the follwing commands:

+To run the project in development mode:
+- `make build` to create a docker image with dependencies needed for development.
+- `make run` to execute the development docker container.
+- `make logs` to show logs of time-tracker-ui in real time.
+- `make stop` to stop the development docker container.

+To run the project in production mode (only for locally testing purposes):
+- `make build_prod` to create a docker image with dependencies needed for production.
+- `make run_prod` to execute the production docker container.
+- `make stop_prod` to stop the production docker container.

-- In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make logs`.
-When the project is successfully compiled you can go to `http://localhost:4200/` in your browser.
-Remember you must have your Docker running.
+When the project is successfully compiled you can go to `http://localhost:4200/` in your browser. *Remember you must have your Docker running for both cases.*

-**Second**:
+**Second (Without using Docker)**:

-note: If you're on windows, use para bash to set up the environment.
+Note: If you're on windows, use bash to set up the environment.

 - Set the environment variables executing the following commands:
 ```bash
 set -a
 source .env
 set +a
 ```

-- Run `ng serve` to run the app in dev mode.
+- Run `ng serve` to run the app in development mode.
+- Run `ng serve --prod` to run the app in production mode (pointing to the production backend).

 After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
 This method is usefull when you want to run a specific branch using less time but not recommended when doing QA.

 In any case, the app will automatically reload if you change anything in the source files.